So, you bought your first electric vehicle. What next?

 For first-time electric vehicle drivers, the most obvious and convenient solution is to opt for the charging service of your car brand.
 This way, you ensure that the vehicle and charging service are ideally matched in case you want to monitor charging sessions via the manufacturer's app or use new technologies such as Plug & Charge.
 Plug & Charge is available on the IONITY network and allows you to simply plug the cable of the charging station into your car and charge.
 Typically, you are offered contactless payment options via RFID cards or tokens, smartphone apps, or even Plug & Charge.

 If you are a frequent traveller, you can sign up for the IONITY PASSPORT.
-With IONITY PASSPORT, you have full access to all charging stations in the European IONITY network for 12 months.
-This tariff is based on an annual subscription with a monthly access fee and offers a reduced rate per charged kWh / per charged minute.
+With IONITY PASSPORT, you have full access to all charging stations in the European IONITY network.
+This tariff is based on an subscription with a monthly access fee and offers a reduced rate per charged kWh / per charged minute.
 You can activate your IONITY Passport via our smartphone app.

 In case you don’t want to get an app, charging card or RFID chip, there are QR codes on our chargers that make it possible to charge and pay through our website.